Are you an oatmeal lover who could eat this delicious meal morning, noon, or night? Us, too!

 Does the oatmeal diet work for losing weight?

-If followed properly, the oatmeal diet can help you lose weight within an overall weight loss plan.
-The meal plans on the oatmeal diet are relatively low-calorie and low-fat, both of which promote weight loss.
+If followed properly, the oatmeal diet can help you lose weight within an overall normal diet plan.
+The meal plans on the oatmeal diet are relatively low-calorie and low-fat, both of which promote a way to lose weight.

 Oatmeal can help you lose weight because it helps you feel fuller for longer than other foods.
 And, oatmeal is a low-cost option, which makes it easier to stick to than other weight loss systems, which often require money to participate and expensive pre-made meals.